 (c) Hateful, offensive, harassing, violently threatening, racist, obscene, profane, illegal or vulgar language, content or behavior is not tolerated on the Marketplace and will result in suspension or termination of your Marketplace access, in the sole discretion of XCLAIM.

 6.1.
 General Trading and Bidding Rules.

-(c) Withdrawal Rights as to any Offers.
-Any Offer may be withdrawn at any time through the Marketplace prior to acceptance and entry into a Trade Confirmation.
+(b) Any Offer may be withdrawn at any time through the Marketplace prior to Acceptance or entry into a Trade Confirmation.

-(a) All Bids must be placed using the Marketplace and will set forth a Purchase Price and provide a proposed form of Purchase Agreement.
+(a) All Bids placed via XCM and will set forth a Purchase Price and provide a proposed form of Purchase Agreement.